-- 2-3 jalapenos or serrano peppers *more or less for heat preference
+- 2-3 Serrano peppers *more or less for heat preference

 - 1 tablespoon olive oil

-- Bring large pot of water to a rapid boil.
+- Bring a large pot of water to a rapid boil.
 Drop the tomatillos into the boiling water for 1-2 minutes.
-Remove with slotted spoon.
+Remove with a slotted spoon.
 Once cool enough to handle, peel the husk right off the tomatillo.
 Alternatively, remove the husk from the tomatillo and rinse well.

 - Preheat broiler to high heat.

-- Broil vegetables until charred on top side, 4-5 minutes, or until the top surface is slightly charred.
+- Place the sheet pan under the broiler and broil for 4-5 minutes, or until the top surface is slightly charred.
 Remove the pan from the oven and flip.
-Return to boiler until the other side is charred, about 3-5 minutes.
+Return to the broiler until the other side is charred, about 3-5 minutes.

-- Place roasted vegetables and juices in blender or food processor.
-Add in lime juice, cilantro and another 1/2 teaspoon salt.
+- Place roasted vegetables and juices into a blender or food processor.
+Add in the lime juice, cilantro, honey, and another ½ teaspoon salt.
 Blend until combined with a coarse texture.

 - Taste and add additional honey and salt if needed.